A Fine Parent

 And then there are other times when you just can’t seem to get something right.
 It doesn’t matter how hard you try or how many new “techniques” you test… some issues that bothered you when your kids were 3, are still issues when they are 13.
 And you’re just stuck and spinning your wheels.

 Case in point: I have a tween.
-Some days we are getting along great.
+Some days we get along great.
 He wants to spend time with me.
-We are having deep conversations about what is going on in his life.
+We have deep conversations about what is going on in his life.
 I’m rejoicing that we have such a close and loving relationship.
 And then I’m suddenly on a tilt-a-whirl!
 Suddenly he’s mad and shouting and then I’m shouting and then WHAM!
 He’s stomped up to his room and slammed the door.
-It doesn’t matter how many times we go through this it’s always the same and I just can’t figure out why.
+It doesn’t matter how many times we go through this, it’s always the same and I just can’t figure out why.

 Turns out there is a simple explanation – perspective.